 If you want to search for names, you should pay attention to the following: Company names are not always spelled the same.
 Sometimes abbreviations are spelled out, sometimes not.
 In addition, many companies have additions, which may be omitted when applying for industrial property rights.
 Occasionally errors creep in when translating company names.
 Does the company you are looking for also have subsidiaries?
 A patent may not be filed in the name of the parent company, but in the name of affiliated companies, licensors or even managing directors.

-Although there are some guidelines on how to conduct patent searches, the subject of patent searches is very complex and requires many technical skills.
-There is no one right way to patent search, the actual procedure varies from case to case.
-We as patent attorneys can offer you to discuss your case in detail in a personal meeting and to advise you in detail.
-If you wish an expert to take over the patent search for you, we can do this for you.
-But even if you have already started your search but no longer know what to do, we will be happy to assist you at short notice and take over the further search for you.
+Even though there are some guidelines on how to conduct patent searches, the subject of patent searches is very complex and requires many technical competencies.
+There is no one right way to search for patents, the actual procedure varies from case to case.
+We as patent attorneys can offer to discuss your case specifically in a personal meeting and advise you in detail.
+If you would like an expert to do the patent search for you, we would be happy to do this for you.
+But even if you have already started your research but are at a loss, we will be happy to assist you at short notice and take over further research for you.

-A patent attorney can get a quicker and better overview through his expertise in the complex field of patent searches.
-If you have further questions or would like detailed advice from our patent attorneys experienced in patent law, you are welcome to contact us.
+A patent attorney can get a faster and better overview here, thanks to his expertise in the complex field of patent searches.
+If you have further questions or would like detailed advice from our patent attorneys experienced in patent law, please feel free to contact us.